MeiMei427/self-edu-library/README.md

 # self-edu-library
-> An open-source library of toolkits, frameworks, methods, and strategies for [self-education](https://link.springer.com/book/10.1007/978-3-031-90675-6) (learning is initiated and guided by one's curiosity and exercised agency, rather than by uncritical compliance with externally imposed curricula or norms.)
+> An open-source library of toolkits, frameworks, methods, and strategies for [self-education](https://link.springer.com/book/10.1007/978-3-031-90675-6).
+> > Self-education: learning is initiated and guided by one's curiosity and exercised agency, rather than by uncritical compliance with externally imposed curricula or norms.

 Growing up, I was a "mediocre" learner.
 Teachers assumed I wasn't working hard or wasn't smart.
 No one (including myself) questioned whether maybe I just needed different tools or different ways to learn.